 A Well-Designed Bathtub Caddy

 My wire bath caddy is quite old and has become a bit rusty in places, so I have been looking for a replacement.
-The best one I've found so far is a bamboo bathtub caddy that puts everything I could want at my fingertips during a relaxing, solo soak: a slot for a stemmed glass, a round depression for a candle or cup, a slot for a mobile phone and a three-position angled stainless steel reading rack (that can be folded down or removed, if desired) to hold a book, tablet or e-reader.
+The best one I've found so far one a friend of mine uses.
+It's a bamboo luxury bathtub caddy that puts everything I could want at my fingertips during a relaxing, solo soak: a slot for a stemmed glass, a round depression for a candle or cup, a slot for a mobile phone and a three-position angled stainless steel reading rack (that can be folded down or removed, if desired) to hold a book, tablet or e-reader.
 It also has two detachable side trays that can be used to hold soap, manicure implements, a small (unbreakable) flower vase, or anything else you please.

 I like the fact that it's bamboo, which not only is lightweight and naturally water-resistant but also eco-friendly; that it's adjustable to fit nearly any size tub (as long as there is at least two to three inches on either side for the notches on the underside to rest on for stability); and that it's sturdy (it can hold up to 20 pounds!).

 Since it's inadvisable to drink wine while relaxing in warm water, I highly recommend choosing a delicious sparkling non-alcoholic beverage to sip during your soak instead.
-(See Step 7 for some recommendations.)
+(See Step 7 for beverage recommendations.)

 Exfoliation Gloves or Mitts

 Depending on what you're looking for from your bubble bath on a particular day—especially if you're bathing solo and preparing for a romantic evening with your partner—consider taking advantage of the opportunity to exfoliate your skin.
-Use an exfoliating scrub, mitt, loofah sponge or my favorite, knitted nylon exfoliation gloves (I use the ones made by Earth Therapeutics).
-When you're ready to get out, rinse off, dry yourself off very lightly with a bath towel and massage in a rich cream, lotion or oil.
-Your circulation will be revved up and your skin will glow and feel moisturized, soft and silky smooth.
+Use an exfoliating scrub, mitt, loofah sponge or my favorite, knitted nylon exfoliation gloves (I use the Earth Therapeutics gloves) lubricated with bar soap or a liquid skin wash.
+Then, when you're ready to get out, rinse off, gently pat yourself dry with a bath towel (your skin should be slightly damp, not totally dry) and immediately massage in a rich cream, lotion or oil to hold in the moisture.
+Your circulation will be revved up and your skin will glow and feel soft and silky smooth.

 After-Bath Soothers and Smoothers